Transport and Delivery of Objects with a Soft Everting Robot: Abstract

 \section{Abstract}

 Soft everting robots present significant advantages over traditional rigid robots, including enhanced dexterity, improved environmental interaction, and safe navigation in unpredictable environments.
-While soft everting robots have been widely demonstrated for exploration type tasks, their potential to move and deploy payloads in such tasks has been less investigated, with previous work focusing on sensors and tools for the robot.
+While soft everting robots have been widely demonstrated for exploration type tasks, their potential to move and deliver payloads in such tasks has been less investigated, with previous work focusing on sensors and tools for the robot.
 Leveraging the navigation capabilities, and deployed body, of the soft everting robot to deliver payloads in hazardous areas, e.g. carrying a water bottle to a person stuck under debris, would represent a significant capability in many applications.
-In this work, we present an analysis of how soft everting robots can be used to deploy larger, heavier payloads through the inside of the robot.
-We analyze both what objects can be deployed and what terrain features they can be carried through.
-Building on existing models, we present methods to quantify the effects of payloads on robot growth and self-support, and develop a model to predict payload slip.
-We then experimentally quantify payload transport using soft everting robot with a variety of payload shapes, sizes, and weights and though a series of tasks: steering, vertical transport, movement through holes, and movement across gaps.
-Overall, the results show that we can transport payloads in a variety of shapes and up to \SI{1.5}{\kilogram} in weight and that we can move through circular apertures with as little as \SI{0.01}{\centi\meter} clearance around payloads, carry out discrete turns up to \SI{135}{\degree}, and move across unsupported gaps of \SI{1.15}{\meter} in length.
+In this work, we present an analysis of how soft everting robots can be used to deliver larger, heavier payloads through the inside of the robot.
+We analyze both what objects can be delivered and what terrain features they can be transported through.
+Applying existing models, we present methods to quantify the effects of payloads on robot growth and self-support, and we modified model to predict payload slippage.
+We then experimentally quantify payload transport using a soft everting robot with a variety of payload shapes, sizes, and weights and though a series of tasks: delivery, steering, vertical transport, movement through holes, and movement across gaps.
+We can transport payloads in various shapes and up to \SI{1.5}{\kilogram} in weight.
+We show that unsteered growth can deliver objects with high positional accuracy and precision in uncluttered environments and moderate accuracy in cluttered environments.
+We can move through circular apertures with as little as \SI{0.01}{\centi\meter} clearance around payloads.
+We can carry out discrete turns of up to \SI{135}{\degree} and move across unsupported gaps of up to \SI{1.15}{\meter} in length.